How to Improve Your Dog’s Recall Training

 Teach your pup a perfect recall so you can be sure they will come back, no matter what.

-Dog recall training setbacks can be very disheartening.
-But when a dog doesn’t respond as you expect, it is usually a situation in which a dog is asked to do something that they had not yet been trained to do.
-Responding appropriately to the cue to come to you when there is nothing particularly new or interesting to distract them is totally different than returning to you when someone else is feeding them treatsopens in a new tab.
+Responding appropriately to the cue to come to you when there is nothing particularly new or interesting to distract them is totally different than returning to you when someone else is feeding them treats.
 So, how can you know when your dog has really “gotten it” — so that you can be sure they will come back, no matter what?

-How to Teach a Dog Recall
+How to teach a dog recall

-Your Response is Everything
+Your response is everything.

-One possible response is to go up to them, show them the meatball treat they could have had, and then walk away.
+One possible response is to go up to them, show them the treat they could have had, and then walk away.
 Another is to take them out of the park so they learn that if they do not respond, they do not get to stay at the park.

 A third possibility is to immediately set up a similar situation as a training opportunity.
-Put the meatball right up to their nose, move a few feet away and call them to come.
+Put the treat right up to their nose, move a few feet away, and call them to come.
 Lure them with the treat if necessary — anything to get them to come away from the distraction, and then reinforce them for doing so.
 Then, allow them to go back to the distraction.
 Allowing your dog to get both reinforcements from you and what they gave up in order to come to you makes responding to your cue a winning situation all around.

 The most important factor in all dog training, but especially training dog recall, is setting up winning situations for your dog over and over again in all sorts of contexts.
 That’s what proofing a dog for a training cue is all about.

 It’s hard to know for sure that your dog is recall proofed to respond to a cue in any situation if you have not explicitly practiced and trained them to handle a variety of environments.
-That said, the more situations and types of distractions in which your dog has learned to respond to the cue, the more likely it is they will respond appropriately in a novel context.
+That said, the more situations and types of distractions in which your dog has learned to respond to the cue, the more likely it is they will respond appropriately in a new context.

 Certified Applied Animal Behaviorist Dr. Patricia B. McConnell breaks recall training into six important recall training steps.

-1. Prevention, Prevention, Prevention.
+1. Prevention, prevention, prevention.

 It’s hard to compete once a dog has learned that ignoring you means he gets to chase a deer or snarf down a McBurger wrapper.

-2. Winning Is Everything.
+2. Winning is everything.

 If your dog was focused on a chipmunk, but turns their head to you when you call, you’ve won half the battle.

-4. Teach Stop on Cue.
+4. Teach stop on cue.

 It only took me a couple of years of working with dogs to realize that, as mentioned above, dog recall includes several behaviors.
 1) Stop what you are doing.
 2) Change your focus onto me.
 3) Turn around toward me.
 4) Come toward me.
 5) All the way.

-5. Repeat, Repeat, Repeat.
+5. Repeat, repeat, repeat.

 Reinforce, reinforce, reinforce.
 Never stop reinforcing recall behavior.
 Not every time, and not necessarily for responses when all the stars were aligned, but running and chasing is such a natural behavior for a dog that stopping a chase and coming back to you is basically a circus trick.

-6. Be Realistic.
+6. Be realistic.

 Eventually, with hard work and training, all situations are sufficiently similar that they can be said to be “fully proofed” for recall training.
 Some dogs get there faster than others, but for virtually every dog, it takes a lot of practice in a wide range of situations involving different places, with different distractions, and from different distances.